Overview: Associate in Arts (AA)/Associate in Science (AS) Degree

 The awarding of an Associate Degree is intended to represent more than an accumulation of units.
 It is to symbolize a successful attempt on the part of the College to lead students through patterns of learning experiences designed to develop individual capabilities and insights.

 Among these are the ability to think and to communicate clearly and effectively both orally and in writing; to use mathematics; to understand the modes of inquiry of the major disciplines; be aware of other cultures and times; to achieve insights gained through experience in thinking about ethical problems; and to develop the capacity for self-understanding.
 In addition to these accomplishments, the student shall possess sufficient depth in some field of knowledge to contribute to lifetime interest.

 Central to an Associate Degree, General Education is designed to introduce students to the variety of means through which people comprehend the modern world.
 It reflects the conviction of colleges that those who receive their degrees must possess in common certain basic principles, concepts and methodologies both unique to and shared by the various disciplines.
 College educated persons must be able to use this knowledge when evaluating and appreciating the physical environment, the culture and the society in which they live.
 Most importantly, General Education should lead to better self-understanding.

-Graduation from Cañada College with the Associate in Arts or Associate in Science degree is based upon the completion of 60 units of lower division college work, including requirements A through G listed below.
+Graduation from Cañada College with the Associate in Arts or Associate in Science degree is based upon the completion of 60 units of lower division college work, including requirements A through F listed on the AA/AS Requirements General Education worksheet.
 Substitutions and waivers for degree requirements may be authorized by petition to the appropriate Division Dean.
 An application for the degree must be filed in the Admissions and Records Office during the last semester of attendance (refer to calendar for the college year for deadline).